vibspatial/targeted_transcriptomics_training/README.md

 This repository contains course material for the [Spatial Omics Summer School](https://www.vibconferences.be/events/spatial-omics-summer-school).
 The notebooks guide participants through working with [`SpatialData`](https://spatialdata.scverse.org/) objects, targeted transcriptomics data and spatial proteomics data.

-The turorials use [Harpy](https://github.com/saeyslab/harpy) for spatial omics analysis workflows and [napari-harpy](https://github.com/vibspatial/napari-harpy) for interactive inspection and visualization in napari.
+The tutorials use [Harpy](https://github.com/saeyslab/harpy) for spatial omics analysis workflows and [napari-harpy](https://github.com/vibspatial/napari-harpy) for interactive inspection and visualization in napari.

 # Installation